 - T1 C+ (Gd): shows enhancement

-Unfortunately, FDG is excreted into the urine and thus accumulates in the bladder, making it unsuitable for diagnosis of urinary tract tumours.
+Unfortunately, FDG is excreted into the urine and thus accumulates in the bladder, making it unsuitable for diagnosis of urinary tract tumors.
 It does have a role to play in the assessment of nodal or distant metastases.

 Treatment and prognosis

-Treatment is strongly influenced by tumour stage.
+Treatment is strongly influenced by tumor stage.

-A critical part of management of patients with TCCs is an awareness of the high rate of recurrence due to field effect on the entire urothelium.
+A critical part of the management of patients with TCCs is an awareness of the high rate of recurrence due to field effect on the entire urothelium.
 Approximately 2-4% of patients with a bladder TCC will go on to develop one or more TCCs of the renal pelvis or ureter 3-4.

-Superficial tumours (which account for 70-80% of all cases) although having in themselves excellent prognosis, with almost no risk of metastases, have a predilection for recurrence (70% recur within 3 years) and these recurrences are more likely to be invasive.
+Superficial tumors (which account for 70-80% of all cases) although having in themselves excellent prognosis, with almost no risk of metastases, have a predilection for recurrence (70% recur within 3 years) and these recurrences are more likely to be invasive.
 This is especially the case with carcinoma in situ 4.

 General imaging differential considerations include:

 - 1. Leder RA, Dunnick NR.
 Transitional cell carcinoma of the pelvicalices and ureter.
 AJR Am J Roentgenol.
 1990;155 (4): 713-22.
 AJR Am J Roentgenol (abstract) - Pubmed citation